 Emergency transfers that arise due to maintenance conditions are mandatory for the tenant.

-If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, or stalking, the WHA will follow procedures outlined in Exhibit 16-4.
+If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the WHA will follow procedures outlined in Exhibit 16-4.

 12-I.D.
 COSTS OF TRANSFER